-In a drafty former postal train station in eastern Berlin, Europe’s green fashion scene is parading its wares.
+In a drafty former mail train station in eastern Berlin, Europe's green fashion scene is parading its wares.

 The series of shows dedicated to green and ethical designs, which are part of the bi-annual Berlin Fashion Week, has been attracting record numbers of visitors as organic and sustainable style finds a growing fan base in the German capital.

 The range of designs on show also illustrate just how much eco fashion has changed and how many ways there are to interpret exactly what green fashion means.

 This year, 166 labels making sustainable fashion were featured at the Greenshowroom and Ethical Fashion Show on the fringes of the main Fashion Week.

 The number of designers exhibiting their work has grown significantly from 39 in 2011.
 The range of clothing has also expanded, from garments to sportswear, bags, shoes and underwear.

 The growth of the Berlin trade fair and the increasing number of international designers there shows how the city is becoming an important center in Europe for sustainable fashion.